arzooo-tech/cloud-dev/docs/HOW_TO_USE.md

-#           How to use cloud-dev platform
+#           How to use cloud-dev platform [This implementation works on only AWS cloud as of today]

 ### On Mac Machine